madhavkarri/CarND-P9-ProgrammingASelfDrivingCar/ODC.md

 - Training in Colab is performed in iPython notebook. iPython notebook used for this work can be accessed [here](./Writeup_IV/od6_req.ipynb)
 Execute the cells one at a time

+Training results from Google Colab: it shows Total Loss as a function of number of iterations.
+![][image3]

 - Furthermore, Udacity supplied Ubuntu image with ROS installation uses Tensor Flow version 1.3.0